njonsson/cape/README.markdown

       mirror_rake_tasks :foo
     end

+### Mirror Rake tasks that require Capistrano recipe options and environment variables

+Cape lets you specify options used for defining Capistrano recipes.
+You can also specify remote environment variables to be set when running Rake tasks.
+Note that Cape statements must be executed within a `Cape` block.

+    # config/deploy.rb

+    require 'cape'

+    Cape do
+      # Display defined Rails routes on application server remote machines only.
+      mirror_rake_tasks :routes, :roles => :app

+      # Execute database migration on application server remote machines only,
+      # and set the 'RAILS_ENV' environment variable to the value of the
+      # Capistrano variable 'rails_env'.
+      mirror_rake_tasks 'db:migrate', :roles => :app do |env|
+        env['RAILS_ENV'] = rails_env
+      end
+    end

+The above is equivalent to the following manually-defined Capistrano recipes.

+    # config/deploy.rb

+    # These translations to Capistrano are just for illustration.

+    task :routes, :roles => :app do
+      run "cd #{current_path} && /usr/bin/env rake routes"
+    end

+    namespace :db do
+      task :migrate, :roles => :app do
+        run "cd #{current_path} && /usr/bin/env rake db:migrate RAILS_ENV=#{rails_env}"
+      end
+    end

 ### Mirror Rake tasks into a Capistrano namespace

 Cape plays friendly with the Capistrano DSL for organizing Rake tasks in Capistrano namespaces.
 Note that Cape statements must be executed within a `Cape` block.